Secret royal inspector: Position description

 The secret inspector system was very effective in reducing corruption in provinces, but it also had many problems.
-According to one account, the survival rate of secret royal inspectors was only 30 percent.
-Sometimes they fell victim to wild animals, bandits, or assassins sent by a corrupt official.
+Many secret inspectors, such as Chŏng Yagyong, suffered political repercussions in the royal court from the magistrates they had prosecuted during their missions.
+In regional administrative offices, they sometimes faced threats from the corrupt local officials they had punished in the past.
 In addition, secret royal inspectors had to pay expenses for the mission out of their pocket.
 Therefore, a secret royal inspector sometimes had to pose as a beggar more out of necessity than for sake of secrecy.
 After Sukjong's time, secret royal inspector system was also abused as a weapon in factional fighting.

-Since the Middle Joseon period, about 670 secret royal inspectors went into action.
-Famous figures who served as secret royal inspectors include Jo Gwang-jo, Yi Hwang, Jeong Yak-yong, and writer Kim Man-jung.
-Yi Sibal (during Seonjo's reign), Yi Geon-chang (during Gojong's reign) and especially Park Mun-su (during Yeongjo's reign) are famous for their work as secret royal inspector.
+Since the Middle Joseon period, 613 secret royal inspectors went into action.
+Famous figures who served as secret royal inspectors include Cho Kwangjo, Yi Hwang, Chŏng Yagyong, and writer Kim Man-jung.
+Yi Sibal (during Seonjo's reign), Yi Kŏnch'ang (during Gojong's reign) and especially Park Mun-su (during Yeongjo's reign) are famous for their work as secret royal inspector.
 Secret royal inspectors were popular subject for fiction in both Joseon period and modern times.
-Many legends about Park Mun-su as the avenger for the people exploited by corrupt officials have passed down through folk tales (There are 300 such stories).
-The exploits of secret royal inspector were featured in popular Joseon-era novel, Chunhyangjeon.
-In recent years, the 1981–1983 TV series 'Secret Royal Inspector', the 2002 TV series 'Inspector Park Mun-su,' 2009 TV series 'Tamra, Island,' and several film adaptations of Chunhyangjeon have secret royal inspector as their main protagonist.
+Many legends about Park Mun-su as the avenger for the people exploited by corrupt officials have passed down through folk tales; there are 300 such stories.
+The exploits of a secret royal inspector is featured in the popular Joseon-era novel Chunhyangjeon.
+In recent years, the 1981–1983 TV series Secret Royal Inspector, the 2002 TV series Inspector Park Mun-su, the 2009 TV series Tamra, Island and several film adaptations of Chunhyangjeon have secret royal inspectors as their main protagonist.

-"Undercover royal inspector" is more literal and accurate translation of Amhaeng-eosa, but it is more frequently translated as secret royal inspector.

-"amhaeng" can be literly transaltaed into "dark maneuver" usually can be translated into "undercover" and "eosa" can be translated into "government officer".
+"Undercover royal inspector" is more literal and accurate translation of amhaengŏsa, but it is more frequently translated as secret royal inspector.
+"Amhaeng" can be literally translated into "dark maneuver" but is usually translated into "undercover", and "ŏsa" can be translated into "government officer".